Federal Palace of Switzerland: Location and urban classification

 The old University Hospital of Bern, built between 1718 and 1724 according to plans by the baroque master Franz Beer, stood on the site of today's Federal Palace East.
 When the hospital was demolished in 1888, the remains of the walls of the medieval monastery St. Michael zur Insel also revealed a Jewish tombstone, and another in 1901 when the Bundesplatz was created.
 These tombstones belonged to a cemetery (Judenkilchhof) that had been expropriated and sold in 1294 after the Jews had been expelled.
-An information board was installed at this location in September 2009 to commemorate Jewish prehistory.
+An information board was installed at this location in September 2009 to commemorate local Jewish history.